tamc/how-much-is/README.md

 * equivalent_to - the unit in another unit (e.g., for a minute, we put 60s).
 A few more details on this are below.
 * description - start with the singular name in bold, then what it is, then who uses it and for what.
 * source - a reputable source for the conversion.
 The [NIST](http://physics.nist.gov/Pubs/SP811/appenB9.html) is a good source.
 Wikipedia less so.
+* exclude_from_results - if this contains YES then this unit can be used as an input, but won't appear as an output conversion.
+This is appropriate for things that people commonly use as units (e.g., homes) but aren't reccomended, so we don't want to show them when people input different units.

 The equivalent_to column can contain a number and unit written in any other unit.
 If that unit appears elsewhere in the table, then it is assumed tha a number in this unit can be converted into that other unit _and_ any unit that the other unit can be converted into.
 So, for example, if we have: